ProfOlaf: Semi-Automated Tool for Systematic Literature Reviews: Overview

 \subsection{Initial Setup}

-To setup \name\, the user starts by defining a file containing an initial set of article titles.
+To setup a new search with \name\, the user starts by defining a file containing an initial set of article titles.
 These articles are previously selected by the user and can be obtained through, for instance, a previous literature review on the topic being handled.
-The tool generates a database that stores all the metadata of the articles as well as the intermediate states of each article during the search.
+The tool receives this file and generates a database that stores all the metadata of the articles as well as the intermediate states of each article during the search.